 Ecological solutions are important in the plans for the Kalasatama area.
 Effective public transport, which helps to reduce air pollution, is one of the greatest benefits of Kalasatama.
 Also, the light traffic network will be extensive, with numerous bicycle paths and pedestrian zones leading directly to the city centre and to the other parts of Helsinki.

 The building of Kalasatama integrates the urban structure of Helsinki making it more compact.
-Car sharing is under consideration and discussions of a recharging system for electric cars are being held.

 A possible rise in sea level along with unusual weather conditions have been taken into consideration in planning Kalasatama, and they pose no threat to the area.
 The streets of Kalasatama will be built at least 2.6 meters above sea level, with the lowest floor level to be approximately 3.5 metres above sea level.